wandb/docs/docs/guides/hosting/manage-users.md

 :::

 #### Group SCIM API
 [Group SCIM API](./scim.md#group-resource) allows for creating or removing a W&B team in a organization.
-The `PATCH Group` endpoint can be used to **add** or **remove** users in an existing team.
+Use the `PATCH Group` add or remove users in an existing team.

 :::info
 There is no notion of a `group of users having the same role` within W&B Server.
 A W&B team closely resembles a group.
-W&B teams are a mechanism that allows a mix of diverse personas with different roles work collaboratively on a set of related projects.
-Teams  are comprised of different groups of users with each group assigned one of the roles from team admins, members, viewers, or custom roles.
+Use W&B teams allows diverse personas, with different roles, work collaboratively on a set of related projects.
+Teams are consist of different groups of users.
+Assign each user in a group a role: team admins, members, viewers, or custom roles.

 W&B mapped Group SCIM API endpoints to W&B teams because of the similarity between groups and W&B teams.
 :::

 ### W&B Python SDK API